AminTahseen/AminTahseen/README.md

 ### Hello World, I'm Amin

-## A Learner & An Application Developer
+## A Quick Learner & An Application Developer

-- I currently did my bachelors in computer science in the year 2020.
+- I did my bachelors in computer science in the year 2020.
-- I try working on small and big projects related to mobile app development and web app development.
+- I work on projects related to mobile app development and web app development.
 - Currently working as an android app developer.

 <br />